praneybehl/mdCrawler/readme.md

 # 📚 mdCrawler - Documentation to Markdown Converter

+> Built with ❤️ using [Crawl4AI](https://github.com/unclecode/crawl4ai), the powerful open-source web crawler (30.5k+ ⭐)

-Transform entire documentation websites into a clean, organized collection of Markdown files with a single command. mdCrawler automatically crawls through all pages of a documentation site and converts each page into a well-formatted Markdown file while preserving the original structure.
+Transform entire documentation websites into a clean, organized collection of Markdown files with a single command. mdCrawler leverages the power of Crawl4AI to automatically process documentation sites and convert them into well-structured Markdown files while preserving the original structure.

 ## 💬 Join Our Community!